-We'd like to say a big thank you to Catherine aka mytriplenegativelife for this guest blog in which she shares her chemo nail routine and also shows us the results.
+We'd like to say a big thank you to Catherine aka mytriplenegativelife for sharing the results of her chemo nail routine.
 Catherine set up her mytriplenegativelife blog to support other people who have been diagnosed with breast cancer and you can find her on Twitter and Instagram.

 I love nail polish.
 The brighter the colour the better.
 I remember when I was six years old and saw my favourite Aunt wearing nail polish for the first time and thinking she was quite posh!
 Ever since then when I see beautifully manicured nails I am six years old again and I just covet them.
 Perfectly manicured hands and feet remind me of Hollywood film stars from the 1960's and special glamorous occasions.
 I’m sure I’ve got strange looks over the years as I surreptitiously glanced at someone’s nail polish!

 I underwent chemotherapy during the summer months and during the first couple of months I wore nail polish most days.
 My body image had changed drastically, what with surgery and then hair loss, and the only constant was being able to wear nice nail polish and admire my nails.
 Unfortunately that didn’t last too long.
 I’m sure most of you have guessed who is the culprit is for my nail demise, yes indeed the Taxol Tyrant!
 I was quite happily getting through chemotherapy, managed Adriamycin and Cyclophosamide (AC) reasonably OK and was lulled into a false sense of security when I was due to start Taxol (T) thinking that I had successfully tolerated the hardest aspect.
 Looking back it was probably a combination of both the cumulative effects of the AC as well as the addition of Taxol, a known drug that causes problems for nails.